Rodz3rd2/gulp-web-dev/README.md

 a.jpg
 - Just add image in app/src/img folder and name it a.jpg

 After all of those setup, run command `gulp build:dist`.
 It would be create dist folder.
-That's it!
+Test it by opening the dist/app.html in browser.
+That's it!.

 ## LICENSE
 Web Tools is released under the MIT Licence.